 The guide demonstrates how to perform a VIP swap when deploying to Azure Cloud Services.

-VIP swaps enable Blue/Green Deployments
+Using VIP swaps for Blue/Green Deployments

 VIP swap is a great way for you to implement Blue-green deployments using Azure Cloud Services and Octopus Deploy.
 The typical process is to: